rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 instance (Monoid e) => MonadPlus (ErrWarn e e)
 ```
-To spare you reading the code, `ErrWarn` combines standard `Either e` and `Monoid w => (w,)` Monad semantics.
+`ErrWarn` combines standard `Either e` and `Monoid w => (w,)` Monad semantics.
 The composition of these functors remains a legal Monad.

 This instance exhibits similar problems with matching the `<*>` semantics as the `Monoid e => Either e` instance from the previous section (i.e. _(5,6)_ are not satisfied).

 ### Code Example

-Here is a very convoluted (and arguably, not a very good) parsing code that is intended only to demonstrate how `ErrWarn` works.
+Here is a very convoluted (and not very good) parsing code that is intended only to demonstrate how `ErrWarn` works.

 This code will parse _ByteStrings_ like "id last-first-name dept boss2"
-to produce, if successful, a hard-coded: id, name, department, and boss name:
+to produce, if successful, a hard-coded _id, name, department, and boss name_:

 ``` haskell
 idP = 123 `onKeyword` "id"